power-assert-js/espower-typescript/README.md

 ### tsconfig.json and CompilerOptions

-If [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) is in cwd, `guess` load it automatically.
+If [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) is in your prject root, `'espower-typescript/guess'` loads it automatically.

-Note: only `compilerOptions` field is applied.
+Note: only `compilerOptions` field in tsconfig.json is applied.

 ## License